vtaxiarchis/TDA452-functional-programming/README.md

 Ok, modules loaded: Main.
 *Main>
 ```
-You can also use :reload to reload the file(s) after changes.

 ## Lab assignment 1: the power function ##

 In this lab assignment, we implemented the well-known "power" function in two different new ways.
 The power function takes two arguments n and k and computes n^k (works only for non-negative k).

 ## Lab Assignment 2: BlackJack ##

 In this lab assignment, we implemented a simple variant of the game Black Jack, using recursive functions and QuickCheck properties.
 The input/output functionality is provided in the Wrapper.hs file, which takes care of those things.

 ## Lab Assignment 3: Sodoku ##